Doron Langberg

-Doron Langberg (דורון לנגברג; born 1985) is an American painter.
+Doron Langberg (דורון לנגברג; born 1985) is an Israeli-American painter.
 Langberg paints in the style of genre painting and portraiture and addresses issues of gender and sexuality by making love and desire a shared experience through the surface and subjects of his paintings.

 Early life and education

 Langberg was born and raised in Yokneam Moshava, Israel.
 He has been painting since he was in primary school.
 He notes that retrospectives by Lucien Freud and Avigdor Arikha inspired him to start making figurative work.

 Langberg graduated from Pennsylvania Academy of Fine Arts in 2010 and Yale University's MFA program in 2012.

 Work

 In 2015, Langberg was included in a two-person exhibition with artist Gaby Collins-Fernandez at Danese Corey gallery in New York.
-Jarrett Earnest of The Brooklyn Rail wrote of the painters, "It seems that Doron’s paintings create an inner world, which corresponds to our world and pulls us into the picture psychologically; whereas Gaby’s paintings set in motion a chain of associations that move outward, through their materials and forms—like the cheap crushed red velvet, for instance—towards references outside the painting."
+Jarrett Earnest of The Brooklyn Rail wrote of the painters, "It seems that Doron's paintings create an inner world, which corresponds to our world and pulls us into the picture psychologically; whereas Gaby's paintings set in motion a chain of associations that move outward, through their materials and forms—like the cheap crushed red velvet, for instance—towards references outside the painting."

 In 2018, Langberg had his first solo exhibition in New York, Nothing Personal, at 1969 Gallery.
 The show included fourteen mostly figurative paintings made during his time at the Sharpe-Walentas Studio Program and featured some of the artist's largest works to date, including several 96 x 80 inch canvases.
 The paintings, rich with complex, impermanent surfaces, depicted various domestic scenes, such as figures sleeping, frolicking in bed, showering, and lounging, as well as several cropped portraits.

-Langberg co-curated a group show, Four, at Yossi Milo Gallery in spring of 2019.
+Langberg co-curated a group show, Four, at Yossi Milo Gallery in the spring of 2019.
 The group exhibition featured works by Felipe Baeza, Julia Bland, Arghavan Khosravi, and Oren Pinhassi.